pghartig/Molecular-Communications/documentation/readmes/framework.md

 # Communication System Component Development and Testing framework

-The goal of this framework is to provide a consistent communication system structure that may be used during the development of new components within the system such as:
+The goal of this framework is to provide a consistent communication system structure that may be used during the development of new system components such as:

 1. Pulse shaping and receiver filtering
 2. Equalization and decoding